osohq/oso/docs/changelogs/vNEXT.rst

 - The Django list filtering adapter now fully supports use of the ``not`` operator in policies.
 - Fixed bug where checking if a character is in a string would fail incorrectly.
+- For the Django and SQLAlchemy list filtering adapters, a rule like ``allow(_, _, post: Post) if _tag in post.tags;`` now translates into a constraint that the post must have at least 1 tag.